Yujyh/OperatingIntelligence/README.md

 This release is published under **CC BY 4.0**.
 See `LICENSE` for details.

 ## How to cite
-Thomas [LastName].
+Thomas Gere.
 2025. *Operating Intelligence: Transforming the Operating System into a Proactive, Human‑Centered Companion*.
 DOI: **[Zenodo DOI will appear here]**.

 ## Contact
 Thomas [LastName] — your.email@example.com